What is BEACONS?

 Decision / Consent

-Participating family chooses to participate and signs a form of consent.
+Participating family chooses if they want to participate and signs a form of consent.

 Step 4